d4lton/ignis/README.md

 This will copy the `config/main` document in your `production` project to `config/main` in your `staging` project.

-## SECURITY
+## CONFIGURATION SECURITY

-The configuration file is stored in ".config/com.basken.ignis/config.json" and is plaintext by default.
+The configuration file is stored in ".config/com.basken.ignis/config.json" in your home directory, and is plaintext by default.
 If you want this file to be encrypted:

 - exit from ignis
 - delete `.config/com.basken.ignis/config.json`
 - set the `IGNIS_ENCRYPTION_KEY` environment variable to a 32 character (256 bit) AES-256 key
 - run ignis and set your projects up with `use` and `login` as before
 - the `.config/com.basken.ignis/config.json` config file should be encrypted

+## WARNING ABOUT CORE-JS

+When ignis is installed, you will see a warning about `core-js` being deprecated.
+This is a package included by the `firebase-admin` module, and from what I understand, is harmless.
+The `core-js` package, while included in `firebase-admin`, is not actually used.
+Hopefully this unused package will be removed in the near future so the warning will go away.